Essay Contest for The Bluest Eye

 Choose a thesis that you can develop in approximately 5 double-spaced, typed pages.

-- Three prizes of $350 will be awarded.
+Three prizes of $350 will be awarded.

-- Winners and Honorable Mention students will be honored at a luncheon immediately following the small group Common Text discussions on August 31.
+Winners will be announced at the Common Text Convocation on Friday, Aug.
+29, 2014, at 9:15 a.m.
+Winners and honorable mention students will be honored at a luncheon immediately following the small group Common Text discussions on Aug.
+29.

 Your core advisors and I are looking forward to reading your essays.